typed-xlsx

 Comparison

-How typed-xlsx compares to hucre, SheetJS, and ExcelJS — when to choose a stable type-safe report DSL versus a broader spreadsheet engine.
+How typed-xlsx compares to SheetJS and ExcelJS when choosing a type-safe report DSL versus lower-level spreadsheet APIs.

-typed-xlsx, hucre, SheetJS, and ExcelJS can all produce valid spreadsheets.
-The difference is scope.
+typed-xlsx, SheetJS, and ExcelJS can all produce valid spreadsheets.
+The difference is the authoring model.

 typed-xlsx is deliberately focused: it is built for advanced, repeatable, schema-driven XLSX reports with strong compile-time guarantees.